Through Early Yellowstone Buy now!

 A beautiful anthology of stories about travel to Yellowstone from 1871, just before the park was set aside, until the time when autos were allowed into the park in 1916.
 Accompanied by newly discovered nineteenth-century art and maps both historic and modern.
 The writers include Ray Stannard Baker, Anne Bosworth Greene, Elwood (“Billy”) Hofer, Nathaniel P. Langford, and Frank D. Lenz.

-2016 Foreword INDIES Book of the Year Award Finalist in two Adult Nonfiction categories: Adventure & Recreation and Travel!
+2016 Foreword INDIES Book of the Year Award Honorable Mention in Travel and Finalist in Adventure & Recreation!

 - Careful selection.
 Janet Chapple, author of Yellowstone Treasures, shares her love of the park again with the top 11 previously published stories from the 250 documents she unearthed in a decade of research into early Yellowstone history.